jamesbachini/SRCC/README.md

-# Simple Rust Blockchain Network
+# SRCC - Simple Rust Consensus Client

 This project implements a simple blockchain network using Rust and the Tokio asynchronous runtime.
-The blockchain nodes communicate over TCP, using a single port for both sending and receiving messages.
-This example demonstrates peer-to-peer communication, blockchain creation, and broadcasting of new blocks.
+The blockchain nodes communicate over TCP to create a p2p network and broadcast new blocks to a shared blockchain which is used to chronologically store gossip data.

 ## Features